 Me?
 I would have been at the top of that cliff, watching.
 Maybe.
 More likely still, I would have been the kid yelling at the pack from the safety of his own backyard, “You’re going to get in trouble!!”
 Yeah, that’s a man card violation.
 As if I’m going to worry about that now.
 I’ve got so many man card violations on my record, I’m surprised I wasn’t sentenced long ago to wear a lace dress for the rest of my days.
 Most probably, the sentence was commuted to blogging, so I don’t scare the neighborhood dogs, to say nothing of the children.

 I vividly remember my first bicycle.
 Also my last one.
 (Author’s Note, 25 July 2008: I still haven’t replaced that last bike.
-Basically, that’s because O‘ahu spells ‘bicycle’ S-U-I-C-I-D-E; we’ll come back to this another time.)
+Basically, that’s because O‘ahu spells ‘bicycle’ S-U-I-C-I-D-E; we’ll come back to this another time.
+Author’s Note 2, 20 February 2022: it never did get replaced, and won’t ever be, now.)
 But you know that story already.
 Back to the first.
 I was nine, I think.
 The bicycle was an all-red Columbia 5-star or something like it.
 One speed, coaster brakes.
 And bigger than I was.
 Not to mention heavier.
 Remember that “heavier”, we’ll be coming back to it.

 I don’t recall having any say about the bicycle.
 I think I would have preferred to get an American Flyer steam engine, if anyone had asked me.
 It just showed up one spring day, and I was expected to learn to ride it.